-There is currently a huge increase in interest about water treatment products.
+There is currently a huge increase in interest in water treatment products.
 This interest level crosses all market segments- residential, commercial and industrial and appears to be fueled by health and water shortage issues at the residential level.
 Water treatment products interest in the commercial and industrial markets is motivated by a number of factors primarily water conservation, product improvements, and regulatory demands.

-An entirely new family of water options appealing to a rapidly growing group of water purists consists of water treatment products and processes to increase alkalinity, add electrolytes, add elemental hydrogen, add crystalline vibrations, add magnetic impulses, follow the Golden Ratio, energize via vortex and improve hydration through surface tension reduction.
+An entirely new family of water options appealing to a rapidly growing group of water purists consists of treatment products and processes to increase alkalinity, add electrolytes, add elemental hydrogen, add crystalline vibrations, add magnetic impulses, follow the Golden Ratio, energize via vortex and improve hydration through surface tension reduction.

-As a prospective purchaser of water treatment products there is wisdom in doing due diligence and explore your water treatment options to obtain precisely what is best for you.
-Further you are best served by working with a prospective supplier that offers more than one or two options and is prepared to discuss them at a technical level and not simply provide a glossy brochure.
+As a prospective purchaser of water treatment products, there is wisdom in doing due diligence and explore your water treatment options to obtain precisely what is best for you.
+Further, you are best served by working with a prospective supplier that offers more than one or two options and is prepared to discuss them at a technical level and not simply provide a glossy brochure.